Looking for the best bathroom extractor fan? We've found 6 top options to keep damp, condensation and steam at bay

 We admit this might not be winning any beauty contests any time soon, but bear with us.
 If you're willing to overlook its aesthetic quirks, the Blauberg UK Turbo-150 is a high-power extractor fan that offers good value for money.

-This is an in-line fan (more on this below) which means it's specifically designed to fit in your ceiling when your bathroom is very far away from an external wall – as can be the case with some small ensuite ideas that have been squeezed into awkward spaces.
+This is an in-line fan (more on this below) which means it's specifically designed to fit in your ceiling when your bathroom is very far away from an external wall – as can be the case with some small ensuites that have been squeezed into awkward spaces.
 It fits several different duct diameter sizes, so there should be something suitable for your home.

 It can be electrically wired directly into 240V mains power with a 50W motor and has an efficient range for mixed flow extractor fans.
-Itcan reach an impressively high air flow rate of up to 560 m3/hour and takes roughly 30 minutes to install, including the wiring.
+It can reach an impressively high air flow rate of up to 560 m3/hour and takes roughly 30 minutes to install, including the wiring.

-Best centrifugal fan
+Best centrifugal bathroom extractor fan

 Specifications